KlajdiZmalaj/klajdiLH-test/README.md

 ## Improvements todo:

-- Project is 90% typed, there are some more types to add in future
+- Project is 90% typed, there are some more types to add in future, like generator effects types...
-- Login can be improved AuthToken or any backend tools (right now we get all users on firebase database and we check for password and username === :p)
-- Css responsive media queries
 - Jest test to be done

 ## Folder structure >